dimagi/commcare-hq/docs/messaging/sms_backends.rst

 To write the inbound backend code:

 #.
-Create a subclass of NewIncomingBackendView (corehq.apps.sms.views), and implement the unimplemented property:
+Create a subclass of `corehq.apps.sms.views.NewIncomingBackendView <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/views.py>`_,
+   and implement the unimplemented property:
     backend_class
         should return the subclass of SQLSMSBackend that was written above

 #.
 Implement either the get() or post() method on the view based on the gateway's API.
 The only requirement of
-   the framework is that this method call the incoming function (corehq.apps.sms.api), but you should also:
+   the framework is that this method call the `corehq.apps.sms.api.incoming <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/api.py>`_ function, but you should also:
     * pass self.backend_couch_id as the backend_id kwarg to incoming()
     * if the gateway gives you a unique identifier for the SMS in their system, pass that identifier as the backend_message_id kwarg to incoming(); this can help later with debugging